piranna/h.extension-MediaStreaming-FileTransfer/README.md

 ## Short Intro to the funcionality

-Nowadays, on internet, users are sharing more and more multimedia contents such as photos, videos and finles every day.
+Nowadays, on internet, users are sharing more and more multimedia contents such as photos, videos and files every day.

 However, connectivity networks remain fragile.
 Platform APIs are also often a mess and every project builds its own file uploader.